YHK-UEPlugins-Public/018_UEGaussianSplatting_Public/README.md

 ## Get new "3D Gaussian Splatting" resources from "[poly.cam](https://poly.cam/explore?feed=splat)" and import into our UE Example Project

 ### 1.Open one "3D Gaussian Splatting" resource in the "[poly.cam](https://poly.cam/explore?feed=splat)", and click the "Save Capture" Button.
-Save it to our own Album.
+Save it to our own Album(Note: advance registration and login required).

 https://poly.cam/capture/9badeef6-8005-4324-9979-1260adc8dba5